Safe Use of Measuring Tapes

 Key Hazards

-- Cuts from sharp tape edges
+- Cuts from sharp or damaged tape edges

-- Eye injuries from recoiling tapes
+- Eye injuries from tape ends or sudden snap-back

 2–3 Minute Talk Script